krother/speech_projects/en/README.md

 You may use, share and modify it under the same conditions, but not use it commercially.
 See [www.creativecommons.org](https://creativecommons.org) for details.

-Individual chapters may fall under a less restrictive license.
+Individual chapters may fall under a less restrictive license (noted there).

 ## Contributing

+Editable sources of this document can be found on [https://github.com/krother/speech_projects](https://github.com/krother/speech_projects).

 This document is work in progress.
 If you would like to contribute, you are invited to: